 B.K. began working for Roco Rescue in 2004, when he joined on a part-time basis as an Instructor.
 His roots in technical rescue originate from his 22-year career with New York City’s Department of Corrections, where he was on the Emergency Services Unit (ESU).
 In that role, he trained alongside NYPD’s Emergency Services Unit, and later was an ESU Instructor.
 He was a first responder at Ground Zero on 9/11 and for 4 months afterwards did search and recovery work.

 B.K. was born and raised on Long Island, in New York, and currently lives upstate in Orange County, New York.
-He’s a lieutenant with his local volunteer fire department.
+He is a captain with his local volunteer fire department.
 When he can get away for a few hours, he is likely to be found playing golf.
-He also loves being with his family – he and his wife have two grown daughters.
+He also loves being with his family – he and his wife have two daughters, Kayla and Kiana, and 2 grandkids.